-(refer to pages of the Report(s)) Annual Report 2018 Audited Annual Report 2019 Audited Report on the Interim Accounts on 30 June 2020 Unaudited
+(refer to pages of the Report(s)) Annual Report 2019 Audited Annual Report 2020 Audited

-Balance Sheet 6 6 3
+Balance Sheet 6 6

-Statement of Income 8 8 5
+Statement of Income 8 12

-Audit Report on the Accounts 1 1 N/A
+Audit Report on the Accounts 1 1

-Notes to the Accounts 10 10 7
+Notes to the Accounts 10 15

 The consolidated balance sheet and consolidated statement of income of Belfius Bank can be found in the section headed "7.
 Belfius Bank SA/NV" of this Base Prospectus.